 The availability of good public transport reduces the need to drive, especially in terms of commuting in and out of the city centre.
-However, expats who plan on travelling to other parts of the USA may still find that having a car is useful.
+That said, new arrivals with children or who plan on travelling to other parts of the USA may still find having a car worthwhile.

 Public transport in Chicago